dublado/csabapalfi.github.io/_posts/2013-03-02-pragmatic-web-api-design.md

 ---
 title: "Pragmatic Web API design"
 ---

 I worked on quite a few public and internal REST APIs both building and consuming them.
-REST is more of an architechtural style than a well-defined framework.
+REST is more of an architectural style than a well-defined framework.
 It's sometimes not easy to make sure everyone is on the same page when you talk about REST.

 Reading Roy Fielding's famous [dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) helps you understand the philosophy (especially chapter 5) and it's a wonderful piece of work.
 I published an [epub version](https://github.com/csabapalfi/rest-epub) on github (in case you would like to read it on your mobile) or you can grab the pdf or read in HTML [here](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).